 The router creates an internal network (LAN) that lets you access the internet from several devices with each device having a different internal IP address.
-Almost all internal networks have internal IP addresses that looks like 192.168.x.x or 10.0.x.x.
-Your internal network (LAN) may include devices such as computers, laptops, Xbox, Playstation, tablets, iPods, iPhones, and/or security cameras.
-Your router works like a mailroom directing the flow of data packets and keeps track of which device is connected through which IP address.
+Almost all internal networks have internal IP addresses that look like 192.168.x.x or 10.0.x.x.
+Your internal network (LAN) may include devices such as your PC, laptop, Xbox, PlayStation, tablet, iPod, phones, and/or security cameras.
+Your router works like a mailroom directing the flow of data packets and keeping track of which device is connected through which IP address.

 NAT (Network Address Translation) is the protocol that all routers use to maintain useful connections between the internet and a device on your network.
 NAT works to fool the device on your internal network to think that it is on the internet and protects the network from outside access.
 NAT is the way a router keeps track of which connections have been established from inside the network to various internet locations and which devices on the internal network are accessing data.

-Most routers are SOHO (Small Office/Home Office) or Home Routers.
-They connect networks in a home, home office, or small office to the internet.
 There are many router manufacturers and many different models of routers that have various features.
-Some routers offer WiFi so that your wireless devices can seamlessly connect to your internal network (LAN).
-For a list of the many routers available, visit our home page.
+Some routers offer WiFi so that your wireless devices can seamlessly connect to your network.
+For a list of the many routers available, visit setuprouter.com.